 Step 1: raise awareness by explaining why the choice of a strategy matters and what the benefits of a chosen strategy are.
 You can do this by cultivating metacognitive talk in the classroom and by asking students purposeful questions about which strategy they think is most appropriate for a certain task and why; which strategies they have used before; and whether they were effective.

 Step 2: model the appropriate strategy.
 This should include explaining what you do and why.
 Experts (teachers) implement these strategies unconsciously and automatically, but for novices (students) it is valuable to make them explicit and verbalise the expert’s thinking.

-Step 3: practise the strategy, providing The idea that teachers should provide students with the guidance and support they need to learn something, and then gradually withdraw that support as the student grows in confidence or proficiency. that is then gradually withdrawn.
+Step 3: practise the strategy, providing scaffolding that is then gradually withdrawn.
 This helps students move from guided practice to independent practice.

 Step 4: encourage students to reflect on how effective the strategy was and provide feedback so they can update their metacognitive knowledge and skills.

-Self-regulation and metacognition have been found to be context-dependent so The processes of applying learning to new situations across subjects does not occur automatically.
+Self-regulation and metacognition have been found to be context-dependent so transfer across subjects does not occur automatically.
 Ideally, strategy instruction is embedded in subject teaching across subjects and teachers.
 To do this, teachers may need support, training and above all time to practise and implement strategies to support students’ metacognition.
 Still, it is worth the effort as there is ample evidence that metacognitive skills make a distinctive contribution to learning over and above the impact of intellectual ability (Veenman et al., 2006).